-Save the Koala Day is September 29th!
+Save the Koala Day is the last Friday in September!
 This day was created by the Australian Koala Foundation to raise awareness of the plight of koalas in Australia.
 Koalas are unique animals found only in Australia.
 They are considered “living fossils”, and are facing numerous threats due to human encroachment into their habitat.
 Let’s learn a bit more about koalas and how we can save them.

 |Koala||Koala (with Baby) Good Luck Minis|